superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation.md

 ```

 Et voilà!
 If you go back to the passage from the financial report that we printed out above, you can see that "$24.9 billion" is the correct answer to our question.
-Which is more than 10x higher than what phi-1.5 hallucinated earlier - RAG saved us from what could've led to a terrible decision.
+That's more than 10x higher than what phi-1.5 hallucinated earlier - RAG saved us from what could've led to a terrible investment decision.

 ## Conclusion

 RAG can add value to your LLM pipelines by combining the internal knowledge of your models with relevant context from external data sources.
-It addresses the issue of hallucinations and helps LLMs adapt to new data efficiently.
-This makes RAG a popular choice for applications in sectors like customer support, content generation, legal and compliance, education, and finance.
-When using RAG, you have to make sure the documents you're retrieving from do *actually* include the answers you're looking for.
+RAG can prevent hallucinations, and helps LLMs adapt to new data efficiently.
+This makes RAG a popular choice for applications in sectors and use cases that deal with overwhelming amounts of non-trivial text, including customer support, content generation, legal and compliance, education, and finance.

+One final caveat: When using RAG, you have to make sure the documents you're retrieving from do *actually* include the answers you're looking for.
 As with all things Data Science: garbage in, garbage out.

 ---
 ## Contributors